otuncelli/turkish-stemmer-python/README.md

 to prevent over-stemming.
 The last case can occur especially when the stem originates from another language like in 'lityum' (meaning the element Lithium).
-If the check for vowel harmony was not made, the word would be stemmed to 'lit', for '–(y)Um' would be treated as a suffix affixed to it.
-But according to morphological rules of Turkish, the final word would be 'litim', not 'lityum' if 'lit' were really the stem of the word and the suffix '–(y)Um' were affixed to it.
+If the check for vowel harmony was not made, the word would be stemmed to 'lit', for 'â€“(y)Um' would be treated as a suffix affixed to it.
+But according to morphological rules of Turkish, the final word would be 'litim', not 'lityum' if 'lit' were really the stem of the word and the suffix 'â€“(y)Um' were affixed to it.
 So detecting 'lit' as the stem of the word would be an over -stemming.